cfied/cfied.github.io/JekyllMyGithubPage/about.md

 permalink: /about/
 ---

 My name is Carina Fiedler.
-I am currently studying at the University of Edinburgh.
+I am currently studying Computer Science and Mathematics at the University of Edinburgh.
+When I get the chance, I spend my free time riding and developing horses.
 Browse my website to find out more about me.